Two people wearing mosquito head nets

 Why does insect protection matter?

-Choosing insect repellents
+Choosing an insect repellent

 Mosquito nets